Handout 2: Social Justice Resources

 Unitarian Universalist Service Committee.
 A nonsectarian organization that advances human rights and social justice in the United States and around the world.
-UUSC engages Unitarian Universalists and congregations with two experiential learning programs, JustWorks and JustJourneys, which introduce participants to the work of our domestic and overseas partners on the front lines of addressing social justice issues.
+UUSC engages Unitarian Universalists and congregations through the UU College of Social Justice and Journeys which introduce participants to the work of our domestic and overseas partners on the front lines of addressing social justice issues.

 Unitarian Universalist Ministry for the Earth.
 UUME's purpose is to inspire, facilitate, and support personal, congregational, and denominational practices that honor and sustain the Earth and all beings.
 Visit their website to find resources about ethical eating/food justice, global warming, and the Green Sanctuary program.